 The House controls the power of the purse and, before the 17th Amendment, was the only branch of government with direct democracy.
 House members must go back to the voters every two years to make their case.
 This is why impeachment begins in the House and why the current refusal to have a formal impeachment – which would force House members to make their positions known to their voters — is a direct betrayal of the voters.

 Finally, the Judicial branch is the least democratic part of our government, for its members get selected by the President, get approved by the Senate, and then sit for life.
 In theory, it is impartial and rules only on whether matters are constitutional or unconstitutional, a power Chief Justice Marshall arrogated to the Court in the early 19th century.

-In recent years, the federal judicial has boldly grabbed for itself both legislative power and executive power.
-The legislative power appears in its finding emanations of penumbras to justify federally sanctioned abortion, something never contemplated in the Constitution, and writing whole romance novels to allow gay marriage, another concept far afield from the Constitution.
+In recent years, the federal judiciary has boldly grabbed for itself both legislative power and executive power.
+The legislative power appears in its finding emanations of penumbras to justify federally sanctioned abortion, something never contemplated in the Constitution and writing whole romance novels to allow gay marriage, another concept far afield from the Constitution.
 Both these issues belong in the states until such time as the Constitution is formally amended.
-As for executive power, every time some podunk judge in a Leftist district blocks a facially valid executive order from President Trump based upon the judge’s interpretation about the purity of Trump’s mind and soul . . . that’s an improper exercise of executive power.
+As for executive power, every time some podunk judge in a leftist district blocks a facially valid executive order from President Trump based upon the judge’s interpretation about the purity of Trump’s mind and soul . . . that’s an improper exercise of executive power.